Realtyka/hackathon-srikanth/DEMO_QUICKSTART.md

 ## 🔧 Troubleshooting

-### No emails received?
+### Demo Mode Notes:
-1. Check spam folder
+1. **Emails are disabled in demo mode** - Check logs instead
-2. Verify email settings in docker-compose-local.yml
+2. View simulated notifications: `docker logs life-vault-backend-1 | grep DEMO`
-3. Check logs: `docker logs life-vault-backend-1`
+3. Activity logs show what would happen in production

 ### Demo menu not visible?
 - Only appears when running on localhost